-For the last six years, the Vancouver Island Chapter of the Surfrider Foundation has been holding monthly beach cleanups at different beaches along the South coast of Vancouver Island.
-A wide variety of debris is gathered at cleanups; however, cigarette butts dominate shoreline survey results at urban cleanups.
+Since its inception, the Vancouver Island Chapter of the Surfrider Foundation has been holding monthly beach cleanups along the South coast of Vancouver Island.
+A wide variety of debris is gathered at cleanups, however, cigarette butts dominate shoreline survey results on our urban shores.
 They are repeatedly the number one type of debris gathered (by count).

 Cigarette butts are also found littering streets, sidewalks and public spaces.
-These butts not only pose a waste management challenge for local governments financially and logistically, they also can find there way to the marine environment, as run off in storm drains.
-In the marine environment, they pose a threat to marine life and a health and safety threat to individuals you visit coastal areas.
+These butts not only pose a waste management challenge for local governments, they also can find their way to the marine environment as run off in storm drains.
+In the marine environment, they pose a significant threat to marine life.

-- Cigarette butts take up to 25 years to decompose
+- Cigarette butts take over 25 years to decompose.

-- Cigarette butts pose a significant fire threat
+- When not properly extinguished, cigarette butts pose a significant fire threat.

 - In 2018, more than 500,000 cigarette butts were removed from local beaches by the Great Canadian Shoreline cleanup.